Copyright © 2016

 The gruff reply brought a smile to Thomas's face.
-"Shut up O'Malley before I make you a private again.
+"Shut up O'Rourke before I make you a private again.
 What's this then Thomas?
 You not happy with a good English uniform?"

-The obvious humour in Colonel Sharpe's voice carried to all the embarrassed men down on the road.
+The obvious humour in Colonel Grey's voice carried to all the embarrassed men down on the road.
 Thomas straightened up and smiled at his old friends before answering.

-"No Mister Sharpe, we were just seeing to the French lice in these trousers.
+"No Mister Grey, we were just seeing to the French lice in these trousers.
 It's the only good fight we can get into."

 The loud laughter from the massed Sharpshooters soon broke the morning stillness as they began to clamber down from their hiding places.
-O'Malley and Sharpe were the first to reach the boys below.
+O'Rourke and Grey were the first to reach the boys below.

 "So Thomas, what the hell is all this then, become a Quartermaster have you?"

-"It's all French Mister Sharpe, they insisted that we take it as they had little use for it."
+"It's all French Mister Grey, they insisted that we take it as they had little use for it."